 Stargazing Near Toronto

 Toronto is Canada's biggest city.
 Living in such a huge city means that it’s really hard to go stargazing due to urban light pollution.
 But, when Torontonians ask ‘where can I go stargazing near Toronto?’ they’ll be surprised to find out that there are some great stargazing locations near Toronto.
-Some, like Four Corners Algonquin, are as little as two hours away.
+Some, like Four Corners Algonquin, are as little as two hours away (if you're not staying with us, check out this map of stargazing locations in South Algonquin here).
 Even if you can only get away from the hustle and bustle for one night, or you can't drive many hours, stargazing is still an easily accessible activity!

 Stargazing in Algonquin Provincial Park